Piyush3dB/blog/pages/2017-04-20-corr-not-conv/index.md

 path: "/ConvNet-dont-do-Conv/"
 ---

-Here is a problem: say we would like to convolve 2D signal $I$ with kernel $K$ defined as
+Here is a problem: we'd like to convolve convolve image $I$ and kernel $K$ where both signals are 2D defined as

 $$
 I =